Here is a list of the most frequent questions that we're asked.

 Our prices are in CANADIAN DOLLARS which is good news for those of you from other countries.
 The Canadian dollar is quite weak right now against nearly all countries around the world so please take advantage of it while you can.

-Most riders join us for 2 to 4 weeks and some riders are with us for 2, 3 or 4 months.
+Many riders join us for 2 to 4 weeks while many other riders are with us for 2, 3 or 4 months.
 Some riders only have one week available to join us which is also great, however pretty much every rider here for one week says on their final Friday evening that they wished they had booked for longer (and many extend).
 The longer you are with us, the more you're improving and transforming into a strong and stylish rider..!

-A week, a month, a full season - we'll make sure you have a completely amazing experience no matter how many weeks you're with us!
+A week, a month, a full season - we'll make sure you have a completely amazing experience no matter how long you're with us!

 We have two types of accommodations: Our Core Camp Rider Houses and Home Stay.

 SOME IMAGES OF OUR RIDER HOUSES ► RIDER HOUSE IMAGES

 The Rider Houses are comfortable houses within the town of Whistler.
 They are all fully furnished, fully equipped kitchens, WIFI, TV, all bedding and a great camp vibe while you live with like-minded riders.
 The rider houses are based on two riders per room.
 Riders are responsible for their own meals at the Core houses.
 The houses range from a 300m walk to a short bus ride to the center of town, the lifts and our campus.

 The Home Stay accommodations are private rooms within the homes of cool, local Whistler families.
 It’s a great Canadian experience.
 A room and 3 meals per day are included with home stay.
 Home stay is an extra $210/week.